Description of biotope or habitat type

 - Predicted extent of the level 3 (for sublittoral rock & deep sea) or 4 (for sublittoral sediment) habitat

 This biotope is characterised by a few ubiquitous robust and/or fast growing ephemeral species which are able to colonise pebbles and unstable cobbles and slates which are regularly moved by wave and tidal action.
-The main cover organisms tend to be restricted to calcareous tube worms such as Pomatoceros triqueter (or P. lamarcki), small barnacles including Balanus crenatus and Balanus balanus, and a few bryozoan and coralline algal crusts.
+The main cover organisms tend to be restricted to calcareous tube worms such as Spirobranchus triqueter or S. lamarcki, small barnacles including Balanus crenatus and Balanus balanus, and a few bryozoan and coralline algal crusts.
+Barnacles may be predominantly observed in shallower variants of the biotope.
 Scour action from the mobile substratum prevents colonisation by more delicate species.
-Occasionally in tide-swept conditions tufts of hydroids such as Sertularia argentea and Hydrallmania falcata are present.
-This biotope often grades into SMX.FluHyd which is characterised by large amounts of the above hydroids on stones also covered in Pomatoceros and barnacles.
-The main difference here is that SMX.FluHyd, seems to develop on more stable, consolidated cobbles and pebbles or larger stones set in sediment in moderate tides.
+Occasionally, in tide-swept conditions tufts of hydroids such as Sertularia argentea and Hydrallmania falcata are present.
+Occasional epifauna may include Asterias rubens, Cerianthus lloydii, and Alcyonium digitatum.
+Bryozoa Parazoanthus anguicomus, Ulva, Porania, and Porifera can also be present.
+This biotope often grades into SS.SMx.CMx.FluHyd which is characterised by large amounts of the above hydroids on stones also covered in Spirobranchus and barnacles.
+The main difference here is that SS.SMx.CMx.FluHyd seems to develop on more stable, consolidated cobbles and pebbles or larger stones set in sediment in moderate tides.
 These stones may be disturbed in the winter and therefore long-lived and fragile species are not found.

-This biotope is found on exposed open coasts as well as at the entrance to marine inlets.
+This biotope is found on exposed open coasts, at the entrance to marine inlets as well as offshore deeper waters.

 No temporal data available.